SovereignCloudStack/scs-did-creator/README.md

 ### Pre-requisites

 Bases on [DID specification](https://www.w3.org/TR/did-core/#dfn-did-documents): "...DID documents contain information associated with a DID.
 They typically express verification methods, such as cryptographic public keys, and services relevant to interactions with the DID subject..."

 There a several types of verification methods, such as [JsonWebKey2020 (JWK)](https://w3c-ccg.github.io/lds-jws2020/#json-web-key-2020 or [EcdsaSecp256k1VerificationKey2019](https://w3c-ccg.github.io/lds-ecdsa-secp256k1-2019/).
 A complete list of supported types can be found in [DID Spec Registry](https://www.w3.org/TR/did-spec-registries/).

 **Note**: SCS scs-did-creator supports JWK, only.

 Public-Private JWK key pairs JWK could by different cryptographic algorithms.

 **Note**: SCS scs-did-creator supports [RSA keys](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) and [EC keys](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography), only.

 You need at lest one private-public key pair to generate DID document.
-If ypu do not have one, create a public-private key pair with [OpenSSL](https://developers.yubico.com/PIV/Guides/Generating_keys_using_OpenSSL.html) jet,
+If ypu do not have one, create a public-private key pair with [OpenSSL](https://developers.yubico.com/PIV/Guides/Generating_keys_using_OpenSSL.html).

 ### Configure scs-did-creator